Dias2019/Assessment-by-GBAAIA/README.md

 # Assessment-by-GBAAIA

-My reimplementation of a paper
+This repo provides a reimplementation of Facial Expression Recognition model discovered by Kandeel et.al.

+You could find an original paper via [this link](https://ieeexplore.ieee.org/document/9385739).